calyau/maxima/share/contrib/sarag/readme.txt

 http://maxima.sourceforge.net/

 - GNUPLOT (3.7.x, 4.0.x or above)
-The library uses Gnuplot for plotting graphs and it has been tested successfully on Gnuplot 3.7.x and 4.0.x.
+The function "drawTopology" in this library uses Gnuplot for plotting graphs and it has been tested successfully on Gnuplot 3.7.x and 4.0.x.